HOW LONG DO I HAVE TO START MY CAR ACCIDENT CASE – MN LAWYERS

-It is very important to understand the statute of limitation for your car accident case.
-Unfortunately, the answer is not simple and depends on the facts of your case.
-Our strong suggestion, therefore, is that you call and speak with an experienced car accident attorney about the specific facts of your case, so we can give you an accurate answer.
-With that warning given, we will still provide some basic information here, even though, again, you should speak with Minnesota auto accident lawyer regarding your specific situation.
+It is very important to know what the statute of limitation is for your car accident case; because if you don’t start a lawsuit within the allowed time you may forfeit your claim and be barred from making a claim later.
+Unfortunately, the answer to how much time you have to sue for a car accident is not simple and depends on the specific facts of your case.
+Our strong suggestion, therefore, is that you call and speak with an experienced Minnesota car accident attorney about the facts of your case, so we can give you an accurate answer.
+With that warning given, we will still provide some basic information here, even though, again, you should speak with MN auto accident lawyer regarding your specific situation.

 HOW TO COMPLY WITH THE STATUTE OF LIMITATIONS IN MN